-One of the things my kids love the most about Night Zookeeper is the ability to follow and be followed by other kids who are using the platform.
+One of the things my kids love the most about Night Zookeeper is the ability to connect with kids around the world who are using the platform by following and being followed by them.
 They can share their work publicly and receive comments and feedback from others, and they can comment on the work of those they’re following.
 All comments are reviewed by the team before posting live.

 Although I was worried at first about my young children getting into this notion of following and being followed by people, I was won over by two things.
 First, everything’s completely anonymous.
 Every user has a funny username determined by the platform and their profile picture is an avatar they’ve drawn, so I don’t have to worry about who is following them and who they are following.